On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 Try using the My Safety behaviours Worksheet.

-Once you are more aware of your safety behaviours, the next step is to try and reduce them.
+Once you are more aware of your safety behaviours, you can begin to try and reduce them.
 This can be hard at first, as you may have come to depend on your safety behaviours to manage your anxiety.

 Two of the evidence-based ways of reducing reliance on safety behaviours are through CBT techniques called behavioural experiments (link to be added) and exposure therapy.

-Example 3 – if your safety behaviours was never to talk about yourself (because it makes you feel self-conscious or you assume the other person wouldn’t be interested) you deliberately reveal something about yourself – perhaps as simple as what you are doing at the weekend – and see what happens.
+For example – if your safety behaviour is to avoid talking about yourself (because it makes you feel self-conscious or you assume the other person wouldn’t be interested) you might deliberately test this out.
+Perhaps you might share what you are doing at the weekend – or what you watched on TV last night.
 Did the other person show interest?
 What did you learn and how can you get better at speaking about yourself and your interests?

 You can find out more about dropping safety behaviours here www.cci.health.wa.gov – Stepping-out-of-Social-Anxiety Safety Behaviours